StephanosNt/Go-Exercises-In-Progress/README.md

 <h1>🖥️ Go Programming Tutorials Exercises Repository</h1>
 <br>
-Welcome to the **Programming Tutorials Exercises Repository**!
+Welcome to the **Go Programming Tutorials Exercises Repository**!
 This repository is a collection of exercises derived from various programming tutorials.
 It serves as a hands-on resource to practice and enhance your programming skills.
 <br><br>

 <h2>📂 Repository Structure</h2>